alkamin/alkamin/README.md

 I'm a UX Engineer at <a href="https://www.azavea.com">Azavea</a>.
 We advance geospatial technology and research for civic and social impact.

-I love all things having to do with front-end development, but I especially love using React and Typescript to build compelling and usable experiences for users.
+I love all things having to do with front-end development, but I especially love using React and Typescript to build compelling and accessible experiences for users.

 ## Latest Blog Posts